equinix-labs/equinix-labs-metal-nutanix-cluster/docs/parts/5-prism_central.md

 In the next part we'll deploy another piece of the Nutanix stack onto the cluster.

-### 11. Wait for update to complete and continue to next Part

-In the next part we'll deploy another piece of the Nutanix stack onto the cluster.

 ## Discussion

 Before proceeding to the next part let's take a few minutes to discuss what we did.
 Here are some questions to start the discussion.

 - What is Prism Central?
 - What can you do with Prism Central that you couldn't do with just Prism?
-- What is the LCM and why is it important to keep it updated?
-- Why do we need to use a new SSH forward command after installing Prism Central?